§ x § x §

 Kyōko nodded grimly.
 She hated the phrase give them enough rope to hang themselves with herself.
 She could respect that.

 Anyway, there was a new addition to the adults.
 A middle aged man lay on another futon.
 Frosty was making and applying handfuls of icy slush to some moderate burns.
 Mami sat near him with a hysterically bawling little magical girl in her lap.
 This must be the Momoe-and-father that had been mentioned between Bucket Hat Magic Science Clown and Tessai.
-Mami was patting the girl's back and hugging her, but looked traumatized and near tears herself.
+Mami was patting the girl's back and hugging her, but looked traumatized and tearful herself.
 The older teenagers looked like they weren't sure what to do.

 Manchild Dad put a hand to his mouth and whistled sharply.
 When everyone looked at him, he barked, "All right.
 Who has Grief Seeds?
 Let me see them."